Konstantin Petrovich Nechaev: Later years in Manchuria and execution

 Following the Fengtian foreign legion's end, Nechaev returned to Manchuria to retire, living in Dalian.
 Nevertheless, there were rumours in early 1929 that Nechaev had assisted Zhang Zongchang during a rebellion to retake Shandong.
 Though these rumours were not confirmed, historian Philip S. Jowett considered it plausible that Nechaev had helped his old superior.
 In any case, the uprising failed.
 In late 1929, conflict erupted between the Chinese Nationalist government and the Soviet Union.
 The Chinese promptly rearmed the White Russians living in Manchuria to assist them against the Red Army; Soviet authorities believed that Nechaev was among the commanders of the White Russian troops fighting with the Chinese Northeastern Army.
 One account of the conflict stated that the White Russian detachment under Nechaev's command continued to raid Soviet territory even after hostilities had officially ceased, and also falsely claimed that he was killed in clashes with Soviet border guards in January 1930.

 Following the Sino-Soviet conflict, the Soviet authorities demanded that all White Russians had to be dismissed from both the Northeastern Army and the Chinese Eastern Railway, while their leaders, among them Nechaev, were to be expelled from Manchuria.
 Nechaev consequently fully retired from military service, but remained in Manchuria, where he became head of two White émigré community organizations: The "Russian National Community" in 1930, and later the "Bureau of Russian Emigrants in Manchuria".
 He continued to live in Manchuria after the Japanese invasion of 1931, and the establishment of Manchukuo.
-The Soviet Union invaded Manchuko in 1945, and arrested numerous White Russians living there.
+The Soviet Union invaded Manchukuo in 1945, and arrested numerous White Russians living there.
 Nechaev was among those captured by SMERSH and sent to the Russian Soviet Federative Socialist Republic.
 Tried by before the 6th Guards Tank Army's military tribunal, he was sentenced to death in November 1945, and subsequently executed by hanging in Chita in 1946.
 He was rehabilitated by the Transbaikal Military District in April 1992.